SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-10-republicans-vs-herd-immunity.md

 R_0 \cdot S \leq 1
 $$

 Now let $p$ be the probability a person accepts the vaccine.
 Then $S = 1 - p$.
-Plugging that into the previous equation and solving for $p$, we get:
+Plug that into the previous equation and solve for $p$ to get:

 $$
 p \geq 1 - \frac{1}{R_0}